Computational Modelling Group

 Complete this online contact form to contact Justin.

 Bose-Einstein Condensates are atomic gases, held in a vacuum chamber at low densities and cooled to very near absolute zero.
-In this regime, quantum-mechanical effect which are ordinarily only observable on atomic distance scales manifest themselves in the behaviour of the entire gas.
-One instance if this is the formation of quantised vortices - similar to a bathtub vortex but free from friction or viscosity.
+In this regime, quantum-mechanical effects which are ordinarily only observable on atomic distance scales manifest themselves in the behaviour of the entire gas.
+One instance of this is the formation of quantised vortices - similar to a bathtub vortex but free from friction or viscosity.
 These vortices will never naturally dissipate.

 I attained my MPhys in Physics with Astronomy with a Year Abroad from Southampton in 2009, carrying out a year research project at the Harvard-Smithsonian Centre for Astrophysics in my final year.
 I studied observational data on quasars - extremely bright objects at the centres of distant galaxies - to search for structure in the central regions of these galaxies.
 I maintain an interest in extragalactic astrophysics and hope to apply my developing theoretical skills to problems in that field in the future.